1. drink wholesome is additive-free.

 Here is a list of the most common food additives in protein powder:

-When it comes to identifying food additives, go with your gut.
-As a rule of thumb, they are the ingredients that you cannot pronounce.
+When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
+Food additives are not the only thing to look out for when buying vanilla protein powder, however.
+There are several other ingredients that can upset your stomach.

 egg whites, coconut, vanilla, monk fruit